tag:

 Standards Committee

-The Standards Committee shall be responsible for the preparation of the criteria and standards upon which all programs in construction education seeking accreditation or re-accreditation by ACCE will be evaluated, in particular, Document 103.
-All proposed changes in standards and criteria relating to construction education programs shall be sent to the administrators of ACCE-accredited programs for comment by program faculty, students, or administrators (allowing an appropriate period of time for comment) before final adoption by the Board.
+The Standards Committee shall be responsible for the preparation of the criteria and standards by which all construction education programs seeking accreditation or reaccreditation by ACCE will be evaluated, in particular, Document 103.
+All proposed changes to standards and criteria relating to construction education programs shall be sent to the administrators of ACCE-accredited programs for comment by program faculty, students, or administrators (allowing an appropriate period for comment) before final adoption by the Board.

 Council of Chairs